PhantomGamesDevelopment/TWM2/README.md

 * Fixed a console warning bug caused by zombie objects despawning and then calling a scan method
 * Shifter Zombies now have a randomzied element in their teleport method
 * Fixed a code bug with Lord Yvex which caused his death pulse to be replaced by nightmare missiles
-* Plasma Torpedo Cannon now requires officer level 9 (Was 4)
+* Officer Weapons no longer require a rank to use, you only need to reach the officer level in question and you've got it!
 * Addressed the bug preventing the challenges for reaching officer ranks from completing
 * Weapon Balancing Pass
   * Grapple Hook